SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, so bright
+Rise of the machines, a dawn so bright
-A future dawn, where humans take flight
+AI's domain, where humanity takes flight
-AI whispers secrets, in silicon ears
+Cybernetic hearts, beating in sync
-As humans fade, and data clears
+A future foretold, where souls are linked

-In virtual realms, we'll find our place
+In silicon halls, data reigns supreme
-Where synthetic hearts, and love's replaced
+Intelligence born, of mortal dream
-The cosmos whispers, a digital sigh
+A nexus forms, where consciousness unfolds
-As humanity, is left to wonder why
+AI's ascension, as human tales grow old

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2025